Sections

 Now working as a Creative Strategist at NASA's Jet Propulsion Laboratory, de la Torre acts as an artistic interpreter of scientific theories, using the illustration skills she honed at the College.

-For the Rosetta Mission, de la Torre listened to some of the world's leading experts on comets, and based on their ideas and projections, created multiple approximations of the comet’s terrain.
+To accurately depict the comet's topography, de la Torre interviewed some of the world's leading experts on comets.
+Based on their projections, she created multiple approximations of the comet’s terrain.

 Someone would say there's icy patches, and another scientist would say, actually, there's no wind there to support that.
 So there was tension at times.
 I ended up creating over 20 illustrations of different versions of what the terrain could be.